-- 1 Ask the children to sit on the mat and let them hold the objects or pictures of objects and pass them around. - 2 Ask them for the names of the objects in English.
-If there are children whose first language is not English, ask them to tell the class what they call the object in their home language.
-Then give the word in English. - 3 Ask questions about the objects: "Have you seen one of these?
+- 1 Ask the children to sit on the mat and let them hold the objects or pictures of objects and pass them around as you name each one. - 2 Ask questions about the objects: "Have you seen one of these?
 What do we use this for?
 What colour is it?
 How does it feel?"